Advertisement

 Some of the international locations opening today are remarkably unusual.
 The Boston pop-up, for example, is at an urban Trader Joe’s grocery store in the city’s affluent Back Bay area.
 Other international locations are in galleries, event spaces and stores.

 Pop-up retail is becoming big business, including in Canada.
-Hype surrounding some temporary store openings can be infectious, evidenced recently by Justin Beiber and Michael Jordan pop-ups in Toronto.
+Hype surrounding some temporary store openings can be infectious, evidenced recently by Justin Bieber and Michael Jordan pop-ups in Toronto.
 The Michael Jordan location will become permanent when it re-opens this month, however.
-Companies such as Toronto-based pop-up go are facilitating companies and brokers seeking temporary spaces, and some retail experts see various benefits to pop-ups, as discussed in a recent Retail-Insider article on the topic
+Companies such as Toronto-based pop-up go are facilitating companies and brokers seeking temporary spaces, and some retail experts see various benefits to pop-ups, as discussed in a recent Retail-Insider article on the topic.

 Thank you Darryl Julott of Retail Council of Canada for research pertaining to this article.